Download a handy printable version of this Bond Cleaning Checklist at the bottom of this page.

 - Clean wall and floor areas behind appliances, such as the refrigerator, freezer, microwave, washing machine and dryer.

 All sound like a lot of work for little reward?
 Talk to Kent.
 We can arrange a cleaning service or other ancillary services to make those last-minute moving out tasks vanish.
-Or visit our collection of free downloadable checklists for moving house.
+Wondering what is included in an end of tenancy clean?
+Continue your research on our Knowledge Hub, and visit our collection of free downloadable checklists for moving house.